 Carena Shankar is an Executive Director of Bangarra Family Office and Chairperson of the Bennelong Foundation.
 She is also the Manager of the Bangarra Group Private Portfolio, which is a collection of private assets held by the Bangarra Family Office.

 Carena has a degree in economics and has worked in various areas including hospitality, finance, television production and property.
 A core part of Bangarra’s goal to drive positive and lasting change in the community is via its philanthropic arm, the Bennelong Foundation, which was established in 2002.
 The Bennelong Foundation represents the Family’s and the Group’s active philanthropic interests and forms a core component of the Group’s culture.
 As Chairperson, Carena has taken an active role in overseeing the administration and strategic direction of the Foundation.

 NON EXECUTIVE DIRECTOR

-Kelly Chapman is a Non Executive Director of Bangarra Group.
-Kelly is also a Non-Executive Director of Sanpoint Pty Ltd, Chair and Founder of the Studio 64 Group and Board Member of LDTOTAL.
+Kelly Chapman is a Non Executive Director of Bangarra Family Office.
+Kelly is also a Non-Executive Director of Sanpoint Pty Ltd, Chair and Founder of the Studio 64 Group.
 After commencing her career in law, Kelly joined the executive management team of a large commercial law firm where she tenured for over 6 years.